 The putting surface is extremely high quality to emulate real-life playing conditions, while there is also imitation rough around the edges to practice chipping, if you so desire.

-For a more in-depth, extensive review of both mats, keep scrolling down to read my recommendations on all the best 13 indoor putting greens in 2021 (or click here to skip straight to the list).
+For a more in-depth, extensive review of both mats, keep scrolling down to read my recommendations on all the best 13 indoor putting greens in 2022.

 But before you do, I’ve answered some of the common questions you may have about buying an indoor putting green.